bilby-dev/bilby/CONTRIBUTING.md

 The version tag should also start with `v` e.g. `v2.4.0`.

 `bilby` uses `setuptools_scm` to automatically set the version based on git tags.
-This means no manual changes are needed to the version number when making a release.
+This means no manual changes are needed to the version number are required.

 ### Updating the changelog

 Before making a release, the [changelog](https://github.com/bilby-dev/bilby/blob/main/CHANGELOG.md) should be updated to include the changes since the last release.
 This should be done by a new pull request.
-We roughly follow style proposed in [keep a changelog](https://keepachangelog.com/en/1.1.0/)
+We roughly follow the style proposed in [keep a changelog](https://keepachangelog.com/en/1.1.0/)

 When making a changelog keep the following in mind:

 - Only document meaningful changes to the code.
-Changes to e.g. the CI or test suite do not need to be included.
+Changes to, e.g., the CI or test suite do not need to be included.
 - Include links to the relevant PRs
-- Remember to updated the URLs at the bottom of changelog file
+- Remember to update the URLs at the bottom of changelog file

 ### Making the release on GitHub